Promoting economic growth and sustainable prosperity

 SECO is the Swiss Confederation’s centre of expertise for all core economic policy issues, including economic cooperation and development.
-Its mandate is to enable sustainable and inclusive growth in its partner countries.
-“Inclusive” means that all segments of the population prosper from such growth, and “sustainable” means that it does not compromise the well-being of future generations.
-In turn, this reduces poverty and fragility.
+Its mandate is to facilitate economic growth and sustainable prosperity in its partner countries.
+Thereby it ensures that all segments of the population benefit from such growth, and that it does not compromise the well-being of future generations.
+This reduces poverty and fragility.
 It also mitigates global risks such as economic and financial crises and climate change.
-And, in giving people better prospects at home, SECO also tackles one of the root causes of migration flows.
+Moreover, in giving people better prospects at home, SECO addresses one of the root causes of migration.

 Cooperation with developing countries

-SECO helps partner countries to create more and better jobs.
-It enables governments to set up effective institutions and deliver efficient public services.
-It helps them develop sustainable trade and a stronger competitive stance on international markets, and it encourages climate-smart business practices.
-SECO works to make partner countries more resilient.
-This places them in a stronger position to withstand economic and financial shocks and the impacts of climate change.
+SECO supports its partner countries in creating decent jobs.
+It enables governments to set up effective institutions and provide efficient public services.
+It strengthens their ability to compete internationally, helps them develop sustainable trade, and encourages climate-friendly business practices.
+SECO works to make partner countries more resilient, placing them in a stronger position to withstand economic and financial shocks and the impact of climate change.

 SECO encourages climate-friendly economic growth that benefits all segments of the population without compromising the well-being of future generations.